Skip Navigation LinksValleyFeverSurveys

 ā€‹ā€‹Lightning in a Bottle Music Festival

-ā€‹If you recently attended the Lightning in a Bottle music festival (May 22-27, 2024) in Buena Vista Lake, CA, located near the city of Bakersfield in Kern County, CA, please click the link below to complete a survey about your experience.
+ā€‹If you recently attended or worked at the Lightning in a Bottle music festival (May 22-27, 2024) in Buena Vista Lake, CA, located near the city of Bakersfield in Kern County, CA, please click the link below to complete a survey about your experience.

-If you did not attend this festival, we respectfully request that you do not complete this survey, but instead reach out to the CDPH Infectious Diseases Branch at (510) 620-3434, your local county health department, or your personal healthcare provider with any questions, concerns, or comments.
+If you did not attend or work at this festival, please do not complete this survey, but instead reach out to your local county health department or your personal healthcare provider with any questions, concerns, or comments.
 Thank you.ā€‹ā€‹

 More Information ā€‹